JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 # Releases

 ## release 1.0.0 (06 June 2023) - (Latest)
-- - This is the next major version of the Project
+- - This is the next major release of the Project
 - - Adding repositories Search

 ## release 0.4.0 (05 June 2023)